Because connections map one-to-one to REPL buffers, for the purpose of this section we use "REPL" and "connection" interchangeably.

 Displaying Session Info

 sesman-info).
-On C-u, display info for all CIDER
+On C-u, display info on all

-sessions.
+CIDER sessions.
 For the connection specific information use CIDER's built-in

 cider-describe-connection (C-c M-d).